josefadamcik/josefadamcik.cz/_posts/2018-09-12-activity-journal-designing-ux.md

 ## Remaining screens: Backup, Sync, About

-I skipped those screen for the time being.
+I skipped those screens for the time being.
 I may draw some wireframes once I get to implementing them.
 But from my current perspective, those screens are marginal.

 ## What's next?

-TODO:
+I am going to create a repository with a skeleton for the project and write the first test.
+In the next article I want to cover used technologies, project's structure and some other starting stuff.

 ----
 ## Footnotes